The washer and dryer at Ms. Sue’s starts early in the morning and ends late at night.

 Ms. Sue wants the laundry location changed, because, near the house, the soil gets wet and makes mud that gets tracked into the house.

-The new laundry area is in the shade, pebbles bordered by heavy rocks borrowed from a collapsed retaining wall next door.
+The new laundry area is in the shade, pebbles bordered by heavy rocks borrowed from a collapsed retaining wall next to the guest house.

 The girls wash today, but, mostly, they laugh, talk, learn what it is to be a woman in Haiti from one of the staff adults keeping an eye on them.